-- Emer (acting on her own account) represents a landlord who is seeking to gain possession of business premises.
+- Emer (acting on her own account) represented a landlord seeking to gain possession of business premises.

 - Representatives of the landlord and tenant agreed all the terms of new lease, but the tenant failed to ensure it was properly completed in time.

-- The landlord is thus arguing that the tenant has lost its right to protection as a business tenant under Part II of the Landlord and Tenant Act 1954.
+- The landlord argued that the tenant had lost its right to protection as a business tenant under Part II of the Landlord and Tenant Act 1954.

 - Emer acted for a property development company in this dispute relating to a large mixed-use development in the South of England.